Well, actually it’s my weeknight Instant Pot version of Grandma’s Spinach & Meatballs.

 - Stir gently.
 Taste and adjust for salt and pepper.

-- Add the tiny pinch or about 1/8 tsp of baking soda and stir.
-If you add too much it will get weird, so only use a tiny pinch.
+- Add the tiny pinch or about 1/8 tsp of baking soda and stir ->only use a tiny pinch.

 - Turn Instant Pot on sauté for 30 minutes.
 Add in the final 2 bags/boxes of spinach.
 Periodically stir it gently.

 - Serve 3 meatballs per person with the spinach and tomatoes.
-I strongly recommend that you top it off with a generous tablespoon of fresh grated or shredded parmesan cheese!
+Top it off with a generous tablespoon of fresh grated or shredded parmesan cheese!

 *Disclaimer – Grandma’s Spinach and Meatballs doesn’t actually have “magical healing qualities” but it is nutritious, or at least I think it is.